fishieststick/rpi-bootonce/README.md

 `bootonce` is a small Raspberry Pi 5 and Compute Module 5 recovery helper.

+## Why this exists

+`bootonce` was built for Raspberry Pi 5 and CM5 field recovery.

+The goal is to let a technician boot once into a USB or NVMe recovery OS, repair or reflash the internal OS, and then return to the normal boot path without permanently changing the EEPROM boot order.

+This is especially useful for CM5 systems with eMMC, remote Raspberry Pi Connect access, and recovery USB images.

 It gives technicians one short command interface for:

 * one-time USB boot override